tarek-iraqi/The-Boilerplate-Project/README.md

   4. **_400_** for invalid or missing request headers
   5. **_404_** for not found data
      <br>
-- You can extend and add more response codes to use in the application by editing the <span style="background-color: #ffd555; padding: 3px">**ErrorStatusCodes**</span> in the Helpers project in Constant folder.
+- You can extend and add more response codes to use in the application by editing the **ErrorStatusCodes** in the Helpers project in Constant folder.
   <br>
-- To request any Api end point you must provide <span style="background-color: #ffd555; padding: 3px">**x-api-key**</span> header in the request headers.
+- To request any Api end point you must provide **x-api-key** header in the request headers.
 All api keys for different clients are configured in the **_appsettings.json_** file.
   <br>
-- The application is configured with 2 languages Arabic and English, the default language is English, to change it add the <span style="background-color: #ffd555; padding: 3px">**Accept-Language**</span> header when requesting the Api end points, ex: ar-SA or ar for Arabic.
+- The application is configured with 2 languages Arabic and English, the default language is English, to change it add the **Accept-Language** header when requesting the Api end points, ex: ar-SA or ar for Arabic.
   <br>
-- The Api controllers are inherit from the <span style="background-color: #ffd555; padding: 3px">**BaseApiController**</span> which contains shared dependencies and attributes between controllers.
+- The Api controllers are inherit from the **BaseApiController** which contains shared dependencies and attributes between controllers.
   <br>
-- The application contains by default all account registeration process end points in the <span style="background-color: #ffd555; padding: 3px">**UsersController**</span>.
+- The application contains by default all account registeration process end points in the **UsersController**.
   <br>
 - To use the authorization system:

-  1. you will use the two enum files included in the authorization folder in application layer, the first file is <span style="background-color: #ffd555; padding: 3px">**DefaultRoles.cs**</span> to define any default roles your business need, by default there is a single role which is **Super_Admin** which has all privileges in the system.
+  1. you will use the two enum files included in the authorization folder in application layer, the first file is **DefaultRoles.cs** to define any default roles your business need, by default there is a single role which is **Super_Admin** which has all privileges in the system.
-  2. The second file is <span style="background-color: #ffd555; padding: 3px">**Permissions.cs**</span> this enum is used to add all your custom permissions of your application.
+  2. The second file is **Permissions.cs** this enum is used to add all your custom permissions of your application.
   3. You can add custom roles according to your app needs through the **[Role]** entity of the .net identity.
-  4. The permissions you add can be granted to roles or to individual users, in both cases we use claims to add permissions to roles **[by using RoleClaims entity]** or by adding permissions to users **[by using UserClaims entity]**, you just need to add claim with type <span style="background-color: #ffd555; padding: 3px">**action_permission**</span> and its value will be the id of the permission.
+  4. The permissions you add can be granted to roles or to individual users, in both cases we use claims to add permissions to roles **[by using RoleClaims entity]** or by adding permissions to users **[by using UserClaims entity]**, you just need to add claim with type **action_permission** and its value will be the id of the permission.
-  5. Finally to add permission to an end point you just need to add attribute <span style="background-color: #ffd555; padding: 3px">**HasPermission**</span> to the action method, this attribute can take single permission or multiple permissions with definition of how to join this permissions either by **_AND_** [must have all permissions] or by **_OR_** [any permission the user have can access the end point].
+  5. Finally to add permission to an end point you just need to add attribute **HasPermission** to the action method, this attribute can take single permission or multiple permissions with definition of how to join this permissions either by **_AND_** [must have all permissions] or by **_OR_** [any permission the user have can access the end point].
      <br>

   ```